effeffe/midas/tmfe.md

 ### Main loop and general control flow

-Frontend program elements run in this order:
+Everything happens in this order:

-* static constructors for TMFeInterface objects
-** set frontend name
-** create equipments (run equipment constructors)
-* static constructors for TMFeRegister objects
-** set frontend name
-** create equipments (run equipment constructors)
 * main()
-** tmfe_main()
-** process standard command line parameters
-* pre-connect handlers
-* connect to midas
-* post-connect handlers ("frontend init")
-** could create more equipments based on ODB settings (run equipment constructors)
-* equipment init handlers
-* post-init handlers
-* tmfe main loop
-* pre-disconnect handlers ("frontend exit")
-* delete all equipments (call equipment destructors, stop per-equipment poll threads)
-* stop periodic thread
-* stop rpc thread
-* disconnect from midas
-* post-disconnect handlers
-* return from tmfe_main()
-* return from main()
-* exit(0)

-### MIDAS RPC Handler

-In MIDAS, frontends are controlled using an RPC.
+* constructor of frontend object
+** user: set the frontend name
+** user: create equipment objects
+* call frontend main function FeMain(), inside:
+* call FeInit(), inside:
+* process command line arguments
+* call frontend arguments handler
+** user: create more equipments, as needed
+* if called with "-h", report program usage, call frontend usage handler, call equipment usage handlers and exit
+* connect to MIDAS
+* call frontend init handler
+** user: open vme/usb/network interfaces
+** user: initialize hardware common to all equipments
+* initialize equipments FeInitEquipments(), for each equipment, call EqInit():
+* call EqPreInit() (prepare ODB common, etc)
+* call equipment init handler (initialize hardware, etc) ** user: initialize hardware, enable trigger
+** user: start the poll thread if needed
+* call EqPostInitHandler() (open midas event buffer, etc)
+* call frontend ready handler
+** user: do the very last hardware initializations
+** user: start the periodic thread if needed
+** user: start the RPC thread if needed
+* call the frontend begin run function if run is already running (see explanation of run transitions)
+* call FeMainLoop(), inside:
+* while (1) call FePollMidas(), inside:
+* call scheduled equipment periodic handlers
+* call equipment poll handlers
+* write equipment statistics
+* run midas periodic tasks (update watchdog timeouts, etc)
+* poll midas RPC (run transitions, db_watch() notifications, etc)
+* frontend shutdown is initiated by setting fMfe->fShutdownRequested to "true"
+* FeMainLoop() returns
+* call FeShutdown()
+* stop periodic thread, stop poll threads, stop rpc thread
+* call frontend exit handler
+** user: shutdown hardware, etc
+* delete all equipment objects (stop the equipment poll thread, call equipment object destructor)
+* disconnect from MIDAS
+* FeMain() returns
+** user: last chance to do something
+* main() returns

+### Frontend handlers

+User code is connected with the TMFE framework in several places:

+* frontend constructor
+** user: set program name, create equipments, etc (MIDAS not connected yet)
+* before calling FeMain()
+** user: ditto
+* frontend arguments handler
+** first and last opportunity to examine our command line arguments before we connect to MIDAS ** for example, adjust our program name according command line arguments
+* frontend init handler, called immediately after connecting to MIDAS ** user: initialize hardware
+** user: examine ODB and create more equipments
+* frontend ready handler, called immediately after all initialization is completed ** user: last chance to adjust, modify and initialze anything before frontend starts running ** user: start the periodic thread and the rpc thread, as needed
+* frontend exit handler, called after shutting down all threads, right before disconnecting from MIDAS ** user: last chance to do anything, no other frontend or equipment handler will be called after this ** user: shutdown the hardware, etc
+* after FeMain() returns
+** user: not much to do here, all equipment objects have been deleted, midas is disconnected

+### Equipment handlers

+User code is connected with the TMFE framework in several places:

+* equipment constructor, called from frontend constructor or from frontend arguments handler (MIDAS is disconnected) or from frontend init hanmdler (MIDAS is connected)
+** user: configure the equipment here: set the event id, set the event buffer name, etc ** user: do all hardware setup and initialization in the equipment init handler, not here
+* equipment usage handler
+** user: print usage information, what command line arguments we accept, etc
+* equipment init handler
+** user: examine command line arguments and ODB
+** user: do additional configuration, i.e. according to ODB, modify the event id, modify the event buffer name, etc ** user: initialize and setup the hardware
+** user: start the equipment poll thread as needed
+* equipment RPC handlers, see next section
+* equipment periodic handler, see next section
+* equipment poll handler, see next section

+### Equipment RPC Handlers

+In MIDAS, frontends are controlled using the MIDAS RPC (Remote Procedure Call) functions.

 To start/stop runs and cause other activity, programs like mhttpd and odbedit will make RPC calls to the frontend.
-Frontend has to listen for the RPC calls, accept them, process them and send a response "quickly", within a few seconds.
+Frontend has to listen for the RPC calls, accept them, process them and reply in a timely manner (within a few seconds or there will be general trouble).

 * begin run handler ...
 * end run handler ...